What is it?

 What are your facilities like?

 Our property is on 2.2 acres just outside of Kemptville.
 There is a barn, which the children will not be able to go into.
-The pottery studio is newly in our out-building.
+The pottery studio is in our out-building.
 This building has no running water or air conditioning; we use a hose and buckets for all pottery-related activities and have a fan running.
 The space isn't insulated yet, so bringing extra layers is key on cooler days.
 Due to the recurring heat waves though, snacks and lunch will be eaten at the harvest table inside of our air conditioned home with access to our washroom.
 There is a trampoline with a safety enclosure, which may be incorporated into outdoor activities, pending parent/guardian permission.

 Where are you located?